 Criticizing a passive aggressive person often triggers a violent reaction of defiance.
 The person closes himself off to your demands even more.
 Therefore, you should always proceed with tact.
 The person concerned must recognize that the passive aggressive behavior is self-harming.
 Only then will he be willing to change something.
 This process can take different lengths of time.

 Therefore, don't exercise reason, but be content with a little nudge in the right direction.

 Deep down, all people crave praise and recognition.
 This is no different for passive aggressive personalities.
-Satisfy this need by giving honest, positive feedback.
-Ideally, the passive aggressive person will realize that it feels much better to make an effort and receive praise than to push off unloved tasks.
+Satisfy this need by giving honest, positive praise.
+Feedback ...and you're giving it away.
+Ideally, the passive aggressive person realizes that it feels much better to make an effort and receive praise than to pass off unloved tasks.

-In addition, the realization grows that even difficult tasks can be mastered without outside help: Pushing off is recognized as unnecessary, self-confidence is strengthened.
+In addition, there is a growing realization that even difficult tasks can be accomplished without outside help: Pushing off is recognized as unnecessary, the Self-confidence is strengthened.

 As already mentioned, we all use passive aggressive behaviour from time to time.
 Sometimes out of anger, sometimes out of defiance, sometimes out of experienced helplessness.
 All of this is human.
 It only becomes problematic when direct confrontations are generally avoided.

 A good indication for recognizing one's own passive aggressive tendencies is to examine one's own use of language.
 Language is a powerful tool and is often used for manipulative purposes.
 The following phrases are typical for passive aggressive people:

 All of these formulations are deeply manipulative.
 Even the ones where you might not even notice it at first.
 Do you recognize yourself in one or more of the phrases?
 If you use them frequently, you may be prone to passive aggressive behavior.